-Investors assess proposed restricted share schemes on a case-by-case basis, paying particular attention to the context of the company and the strategic rationale when deciding on the appropriateness for a particular company.
+Investors assess proposed restricted share schemes on a case-by-case basis, paying particular attention to the context of the company and the rationale articulated when deciding on the appropriateness for a particular company.
+For example:

-Investors recognise that certain sector-wide factors, like the impact of commodity pricing or a cyclical business model, could make a restricted share schemes appropriate.
-In addition, some members have indicated that turnaround situations could be appropriate context for the use of a restricted share scheme.
-However, members are keen to emphasise that proposals in such cases would be subject to the same level of scrutiny as any other proposal focusing on the company context and strategic rationale.
+- Sector factors, like the impact of commodity pricing or a cyclical business model, could make a restricted share schemes appropriate. - Turnaround situations could be appropriate context for the use of a restricted share scheme.